IBM/svn-connector-for-storediq/README.md

 Organizations have freedom to choose data sources for their need.
 It may involve multiple data sources with different versions.
 A data source can be considered as a location which contains unstructured content.
 By providing an in-depth assessment of unstructured data where it is, the StoredIQ gives organizations visibility into data to make more informed business and legal decisions.
 Data Source is an important part for IBM StoredIQ solution.
 StoredIQ provides flexibility to customers to choose data source and it supports 85+ data sources out of the box.
 Some of the data sources include Box, Microsoft Office 365, FileNet etc. All the features of IBM StoredIQ can be utilized by making a connection between a data source and StoredIQ.
 The connection between a data source and StoredIQ is established using a connector.

-The recent release of IBM StoredIQ added a Connector API SDK which can be used by business partners and customers to create custom connector for new data sources which StoredIQ does not support.
+IBM StoredIQ provides a Connector API SDK which can be used by business partners and customers to create custom connector for new data sources which StoredIQ does not support.
 The IBM StoredIQ Connecter API SDK simplifies connector development by decoupling connector logic from the StoredIQ application logic.
 It can also be used to customise and extend existing connector.
 Once you create a new connector, you can use it to manage data in StoredIQ just like you do it with the supported data sources.

 This code pattern helps you to understand the methodology and the steps of building a connector of a new data source.
 In this pattern, we explain the steps for developing a connector for SVN server data source.
 When the user has completed this code pattern, they will understand how to develop, integrate, register and test the connector for IBM StoredIQ.